-- Familiarize yourself with Chemistry Data Booklet.
-Back-to-back. - Familiarize yourself with the glossary words provided by SCASA. - Read the instructions carefully on Exam Day. - Ensure you use a pen not gel or pencil. - During reading time, read the short and extended questions and plan 'your response' on the paper. - Remember that questions do not need to be answered in order. - Do questions you are most comfortable with first. - Use the number of lines and number of marks as an indication as to how much to write for short. and extended answer question rule of thumb 1mark- 1point. - Answer multi-choice by elimination cross out the ones you know are wrong and then pick... the answer is in front of you. - DO NOT leave any multi-choice questions blank guess it you need to. - Show ALL working in calculations and give clear 'signposts' so a marker can follow your working. - Answers to the APPROPRIATE number of significant figures and with units. - Extended answer if running out of time use dot points to get chemistry information down. - Include graphs/diagrams (and explain) in longer answers. - Annotate (Label) the diagrams.
+- o Familiarize yourself with Chemistry Data Booklet, back-to-back. - Familiarize yourself with the glossary words provided by SCASA. - Read the instructions carefully on Exam Day. - o Ensure you use a pen, not gel or pencil. - During reading time, read the short and extended questions. - Remember that questions do not need to be answered in order. - Do questions you are most comfortable with first. - Use the number of lines and number of marks as an indication as to how much to write for short. and extended answer question rule of thumb 1 mark- 1point. - Answer multi-choice by elimination cross out the ones you know are wrong and then pick... the answer is in front of you. - o DO NOT leave any multi-choice questions blank guess it if you need to. - o Show ALL working in calculations and give clear 'signposts' so a marker can follow your working. - Use the spare pages to plan longer written responses. - When asked to construct a graph, ensure that scales are appropriate and sensible, axes have a title and units (where appropriate), the graph has a title describing both variables, points are plotted in the correct location and that the line/curve of best fit is smooth, not simply from the first point to the last. - Use ionic equations where appropriate in solution chemistry. - Convert masses to grams, if required, in calculations and check that you are transferring numbers correctly from the question and through each part of the calculation. - Answers to the APPROPRIATE number of significant figures and with units. - For Extended answers if running out of time use dot points to get chemistry information down. - Include graphs/diagrams (and explain) in longer answers. - Annotate (Label) the diagrams.